Get the results you envision - and do it yourself!

-Although we offer services that will prepare your files for you, it's easy enough for you to do it yourself.
-The steps below walk you through the process.
-And you can contact us with any questions as you go.
-Please know that the first time doing this you will be asked to enter some information which we keep so that all future orders will be even faster.
+Although we offer services that will prepare your files for printing, it's easy enough for you to do it yourself.
+Plus preparing your files correctly (or having your designer prepare them correctly) will save you money.
+The steps below walk you through the process, and you can contact us with any questions as you go.

 There are several ways to create a PDF.
 However, not every means offers the same results.
-Adobe® PDFs have consistently proven to be the most dependable in providing files that assure quality and great print results.
-Adobe® offers PDF Creator, Acrobat Standard and Pro.
-Any of these will provide the type of file we prefer.
+Adobe® PDFs have consistently proven to be the most dependable in providing files that assure quality print results.

 Adobe neatly packages everything we need in one file.
 It eliminates the need to have all the fonts and image files (links) that are used in the original art file, allows for smaller file sizes which helps ensure fast and reliable file uploads, and the files can be made press-ready more accurately.